Szybet/InkWatchy/README.md

    - You propably want to disable BOOK to make the code compile without it
    - You can also disable vault and wifi_tool - if not, you need to configure them
    - DEBUG and various other debugging options are helpfull to debug things but eat battery.
 On the final compilation disable them
 3. Read platformio.ini and choose your env.
-Don't use the default ones for reasons
+Don't use the default one for reasons

 ## Donations
 This was the first thing I have written and asked myself if I should release it for free.
 Well here we are - I also write other open source things - check my profile for more eink stuff.
 Here is [my libera pay](https://liberapay.com/Szybet/).
 Direct paypall is also a option.